Qudah03/Andriod_Robot/README.md

 ## 📄 License

-[Add your license here, e.g., MIT License]
+[Abdallah AlQudah]

 ---
-*Developed for the HBRS Mobile Robots Course.*
+*Developed for the HBRS Android Robotic Course.*